mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 ## *TangoJS WebComponents* utilities

-TangoJS ships with utilities that facilitate development of new widgets.
+TangoJS provides utilities that facilitate development of new widgets.
 The APIs described here are completely optional to use and are provided just for convenience.
 One may start with a blank HTML file as well.